 It may seem like you’re earning cash keeping your spending money in a single longer-term account in the bank.

 But with the constant in-and-outflux of cash through a single month or year, it’s likely that your money isn’t working for you quite as much as you thought or hoped.
 In addition, the average interest rate for savings accounts in the U.S. as of October 2019 was just 0.09% annual percentage yield (APY) .

 But with the rising popularity of things like hybrid accounts, you can get the best of both options without having to choose between the two.

 Managing Your Money with SoFi Checking and Savings®

 Having an account for bills only can be a safeguard for you.
 Maintaining a separate account could help you to make sure you have money allocated to pay your bills each month.
 Plus you could easily set up automatic bill pay so you avoid missing payments.

-If the thought of separate accounts is appealing, but managing accounts with different financial institutions or login information sounds unwieldy, you could consider a cash management account with SoFi Money®.
+If the thought of separate accounts is appealing, but managing accounts with different financial institutions or login information sounds unwieldy, you could consider opening a checking and savings account with SoFi.

-With SoFi Money® you can take advantage of the new feature, Vaults.
+With SoFi Checking and Savings® you can take advantage of the new feature, Vaults.
 Using this feature, you can create different sub-accounts for your money, all within a single umbrella account.

 Instead of housing your money in different accounts, you can have the separation you want for various purposes with the ease of maintaining a single account.
 You’ll even have access to easy-to-read reports with live updates so you don’t have to worry about updating a spreadsheet (well, outside of the office) ever again.